Chapter 1 - The Last Sun Day

 “Orsa said it’ll be ready soon.”

-As if in response, a cupboard flap opened with a chime, revealing a steaming plate of freshly made garlic bread and a large platter of mashed potatoes and meatloaf.
+As if in response, a cupboard panel opened with a ding, revealing a plate of freshly made garlic bread topped with roasted tomatoes, alongside a steaming platter of mashed potatoes and meatloaf.
 “Dinner is served,” Orsa announced from somewhere within the kitchen.

 Lyza turned back to Xander and frowned.
 “Another late Sunday night?”

 He nodded.
-“Basset wants as much data as possible.”
+“Basset wants as much air-quality data as possible.”

 “How’s the air?”
-She grabbed a stack of plates, spread them out, and dispersed mashed potatoes evenly onto each one.
+She grabbed a stack of plates, spread them out, and evenly dispensed mashed potatoes onto each.
 “Please tell me you wore your respirator.”

 “I did, don’t worry.
 And nothing noteworthy to report.
 The air is still getting worse.”
 He shrugged.
 “But I did make a few discoveries.”